emer/emergent/README.md

 - [ ] history for netview — need for cycle-level viewing

-- [ ] etable.Table view — colored squares for tensor in main table view (just a tensor widget) — click to get a separate window tensor editor.  start with current “render all” approach, then do windowed scrolling approach — also key for slice view with large N — need to get that logic in place at some point.

 - [ ] at this point, gui is first-pass complete

-- [ ] impl basic etable group / sort / filter methods, with example proj & tests

 - [ ] do basic test of deep leabra